Nursing offers exciting opportunities to develop valuable specialist knowledge and skills that are in demand both nationally and internationally.

 Students go on nursing placements in Tralee, Dingle, Killarney, Caherciveen, Rathmore and many other sites.
 International placements are also available.

-The Institute's nursing courses are taught in the purpose-built Sólás building at the North Campus.
+The University's nursing courses are taught in the purpose-built Sólás building at the North Campus.
 This state-of-the-art facility has technology enhanced classrooms, lecture halls and practical skills laboratories, interpersonal skills and computer suites.
 Our partnership with the Health Service Executive and Bon Secours Hospital in Tralee offers students a wide range of exciting clinical placement facilities.